-The SELECT statement is also part of the CREATE VIEW, DECLARE CURSOR, and INSERT statements.
+The Select statement is also part of the CREATE VIEW, DECLARE CURSOR, and INSERT statements.
 The expressions in this case identify columns that qualify for the view, the cursor, or the insert operation.

 - To identify rows.
-In the search condition of the following statements, expressions help define the set of rows to be operated on: SELECT, INSERT, UPDATE, DELETE, CREATE VIEW, and DECLARE.
-Refer to the "Search Conditions" chapter for more information. - To define a new column value.
+In the search condition of the following statements, expressions help define the set of rows affected: SELECT, INSERT, UPDATE, DELETE, CREATE VIEW, and DECLARE.
+Refer to the "Search Conditions" chapter for more information. - To define new column values.
 In the UPDATE statement, expressions define a new value for a column in an existing row.